garrandall/popular-music-data/tracks/shining-dj-khaled-beyonce-jay-z.md

 Slow me down

-Oooh, the nana make him act a fool for it
+Oh, the nana make him act a fool for it
 You gon' need an address when I lose the boy (boy) Ratchet, ratchet, ratchet, you a tool, lil' boy, oh Mama say I'm trippin', daddy say I'm trippin'